deconf/Analytics-Insights/readme.txt

 = Some settings are missing in the video tutorial =

 We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.

-= More Questions? =

-A dedicated section for WordPress Plugins is available here: [Wordpress Plugins Support](https://deconf.com/ask/)

 == Screenshots ==